jullienl/HPE-Synergy-OneView-demos/Powershell/OneView/README.md

 > Hardware Setup and Network settings are the only two manual configuration steps that must be done on the unconfigured Composer before running this script

-OneView administrator account is required
+OneView administrator account is required.

 ## Download